• About

 Obviously the wedding dress is a big deal.
 In fact, I’m always encouraging brides to wear it again, even just around the house; bonus points if you wear it on your next Zoom meeting.
 But grooms, this goes for you, too.
 You know you looked suave in your custom suit and felt like James Bond all day.
 Well, combine this with the ability to go to an epic location and we’ll turn that 007 vibe up to 11!

-A post wedding photoshoot give you more flexibility with location.
+A post wedding photoshoot gives you more flexibility with location.

 Unless you’re actually getting married there, most remote, jaw-dropping locations are tough to get to on your wedding day.
 But by planning a session the day after or even later in the year, it opens up a slew of location possibilities.
 Did you host your wedding in the city so that your out-of-state guests didn’t have to do the dizzying drive up to the mountains?
 Let’s mix things up with a mountaintop post wedding photoshoot.
 Getting married at one of the many beautiful wedding venues in Estes Park on a Saturday?
 Let’s go back on a Monday so we can go into Rocky Mountain National Park without the crowds.
 With a post-wedding photoshoot, we really can go anywhere in the world.